Visiting Cold Spring

 Craving something a little lighter?
 Try Sweet Harvest for a smoothie or acai bowl, with lots of vegan, dairy-free, and gluten-free options.

 Cold Spring also offers quite a few specialty stores, that are perfect for finding a special gift or souvenir.
-Pop by Split Rock Books for a thoughtfully curated selection of books for all ages, Pink Olive for stationery and whimsical gifts, Supplies for Creative Living for inspiring art supplies, Old Souls for a plethora of lifestyle and outdoor gear options, and Cold Spring Apothecary for natural household and beauty products.
+Pop by Split Rock Books for a thoughtfully curated selection of books for all ages, Pink Olive for stationery and whimsical gifts, Supplies for Creative Living for inspiring art supplies, and Old Souls for a plethora of lifestyle and outdoor gear options.

 Need an afternoon pick-me-up or a cozy drink to stay warm?
-Thankfully, there are multiple options for coffee and tea up and down Main Street, including The Pantry (coffee roastery, herbal teas and hand-pressed elixirs), or Cold Spring Coffeehouse (coffee, tea, and delicious homemade pastries).
+Thankfully, there are multiple options for coffee and tea up and down Main Street, including the Cold Spring Coffeehouse (coffee, tea, and delicious homemade pastries).

 It’s always a good idea to verify store hours ahead of your visit or make reservations at restaurants if available, as hours often change seasonally and can be affected by inclement weather.
 We would suggest contacting any businesses you are interested in visiting directly for the latest information.

 Cold Spring is a popular tourist destination for visitors from the surrounding tri-state area, and on weekends year-round it can get very busy in town.
 For a quieter visit, we would suggest stopping by mid-week, when there is generally more parking available and the sidewalks are less crowded.